AndrewAPrice/rebs/README.md

 ## Usage

-### Basic usage
+### Quick Start

 To build and run packages that use the C++ standard library, you can just `cd` into a directory containing recognized source files (.c, .cpp, .cc, .asm, etc) and run `rebs`.
-The C++ sources in this directory and all subdirectories will build, and if successful, they resulting program will run.
+The C++ sources in this directory and all subdirectories will build, and if successful, the resulting program will run.

-Some other commands are supported such as:
-* `--clean` - Removes all source files for the package.
+### Command-line Arguments

+#### Invocation Actions

+These flags determine the main action REBS performs.

-* `--build` - Just builds the package, but does not run it.
+*   `--build` - Builds the identified packages but does not run them.
+*   `--clean` - removes temporary files for the identified packages.
+*   `--deep-clean` - Removes all temporary files, including cached repositories.
-* `--run` - Builds, and if successful, runs the package.
-(Default.)
+*   `--run` - Builds and runs the packages.
+This is the default action if none is specified.
-* `--test` - Builds and run unit tests.
+*   `--test` - Builds and runs unit tests for the packages.

-The above commands can be ran with a combination of:
+*   `--list` - Lists all known packages with their names and paths.
+*   `--generate-clangd` - Generates `.clangd` configuration files for the packages (useful for IDEs).
+*   `--update` - Updates third-party dependencies.
+Can be combined with other actions.
+*   `--complete` - Used for shell auto-completion.

+#### Optimization Levels

+These flags control the compiler optimization settings.

-* `--debug` - Builds with no optimizations and debug symbols embedded.
+*   `--debug` - Builds with debug symbols and no optimizations.
-* `--fast` - Builds with default optimizations.
-(Default.)
+*   `--fast` - (Default) Builds with some optimizations enabled (-O1 or similar).
-* `--optimized` - Builds with aggressive whole program optimization.
-(Slow.)
+*   `--optimized` - Builds with full optimizations enabled (e.g. -O3, LTO).

+#### Target Environment

-You can also override the environment being build for:
+You can override the environment being targeted:

-* `--os=` - The OS being targetted.
+*   `--os=<os>` - The OS being targeted.
-* `--arch=` - The architecture being targetted.
+*   `--arch=<arch>` - The architecture being targeted.

-For more usage arguments, pass `--help`.
+#### Options

+*   `--all` - Ignores the input arguments and applies the action to *all* known packages found on the system.
+*   `--verbose` - Prints detailed information about the commands being executed.
+*   `--help` - Prints the usage help message.

 ### Configuring packages